muhmud/qsh/README.md

 ## Exit

 To clean up any temporary files & go back to normal, simply exit the editor.
-If you exit accidentally, simply trigger the editor again, and it should go back to how it was.
+If you exit accidentally, just trigger the editor again, and it should go back to how it was.